繁中 | EN

 The Design System Must Be Scenario-Based and Improve Cross-Role Synchronization

-Different roles have different needs for the design system.
-Consistent naming affects coding efficiency, designers' ability to locate components, and testing efficiency.
-Ineffective communication can lead to misalignment in component usage, where designers and engineers might use different components.
-Therefore, synchronization and update mechanisms across roles are essential for maintaining the design system, which is not only important for designers but also critical for ensuring product quality.
+Another goal of a design system is to improve collaboration across different product teams.
+Consistent naming affects coding efficiency and designers’ ability to locate components.
+Poor communication can cause misalignment in component usage, with designers and engineers choosing different components.
+Therefore, clear syncing and update mechanisms across roles are essential to maintaining the design system and ensuring overall product quality.